Diarrhoea, Gastroenteritis and Oral Rehydration

 The importance of rehydration

 If you have been diagnosed with acute gastroenteritis, or have nausea/vomiting/diarrhoea/abdominal pains after eating something, keeping hydrated is the most important treatment.
-Food is not important: people can survive on average 2 months without any food, but only 3 days without water!
+Food is not as important: remember people can survive on average 2 months without any food, but only 3 days without water!

 Symptoms of dehydration